-(2) Every owner or occupier who shall fail to comply with the provisions of this section shall for each offence be liable to a fine of twenty naira.
+(2) Every owner or occupier who shall fail to comply with the provisions of this section shall for each offence be liable to a fine of two hundred naira.

-Penalties for certain offences
+Penalties for certain offences.
+18.-(1) Any person who-

-(1) Any person who:-
+(a) throws or lays on any street or tenement, whether occupied or not, or on any open space (except at such places as may be shall for each offence, in addition to any liability for damage at the suit of any person aggrieved, be liable to a fine of two hundred naira.

-- (a) throws or lays on any street or tenement, whether occupied or not, or on any open space (except at such places as may be set apart by the proper authority for such purpose) any rubbish or any offensive or unwholesome matter; or - commits any nuisance in any street or in any open space or in any place being an appurtenance of or adjoining a dwelling-house, shall for each offence, in addition to any liability for damage at the suit of any person aggrieved, be liable to a fine of twenty naira.
+- set apart by the proper authority for such purpose) any rubbish or any offensive or unwholesome matter; or - (b) commits any nuisance in any street or in any open space or in any place being an appurtenance of or adjoining a dwelling-house,

-(2) Any person found committing any offenee under this section may be taken into custody without warrant by any police officer, sanitary inspector or person whom he may call to his aid, or by the owner or occupier of the property on or with respect to which the offence is committed, or by any person authorised by him, and may be detained until he can be delivered into the custody of a police officer:
+(2) Any person found committing any offence under this section may be taken into custody without warrant by any police officer, sanitary inspector or person whom he may call to his aid, or by the owner or occupier of the property on or with respect to which the offence is committed, or by any person authorised by him, and may be detained until he can be delivered into the custody of a police officer: